latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The Alabama Medicaid Waiver for the Elderly and Disabled can help senior clients retain their independence and stay in their own homes.
+It is part of the federal / state Medicaid benefit with many of the same qualifications in place.
 The program provides services to seniors that allow them to live safely in their own homes or apartments or as long as it is appropriate rather than a nursing home.

 Information on Medicare benefits and insurance counseling is offered from the State Health Insurance Assistance Program (SHIP).
-Specialists, coordinators and insurance counselors that are part of SHIP can assist people in making informed choices about their medical bills and insurance.
+Specialists, coordinators and insurance counselors that are part of SHIP can assist people in making informed choices when it comes to finding, and applying for, insurance.
+They also help elderly people identify and avoid fraud.

-Not only can SHIP offer details about benefits available in your geographic area, but they can also provide free assistance in evaluating Medigap and other Long-term care insurance policies.
-Many times referrals to other program or agencies can be offered.
+• Not only can SHIP offer details about benefits available in your geographic area, but they can also provide free assistance in evaluating Medigap and other Long-term care insurance policies.
+Many referrals to other program or agencies can be offered too, including to general medical bill assistance programs.
 Taken advantage of these various government programs is one way to save money on your medical and dental bills.
-Dial 1-800-243-5463

-Food, Nutrition and Wellness for seniors is offered, as adequate and high quality nutrition is especially important for older adults and seniors because of their increased vulnerability to chronic diseases and illnesses.
-Adequate nutrition can help retain their ability to live at home in the community, and can ensure they continue to access food and nutrition services.
+Food, Nutrition and general Wellness for seniors is offered, as adequate and high quality nutrition is especially important for older adults because of their increased vulnerability to chronic diseases as well as illnesses.
+Adequate nutrition can help retain their ability to live at home in the community.
+Many non-profits in Alabama, often in partnership with Area Aging on Agency offices, provide groceries, vitamins, protein drinks and more to older people.

 Congregate meals are offered in community centers across Alabama, including churches, senior centers, and non-profit centers.
+Learn more about how senior centers help older adults.
 The free, healthy meals, social activities, and groceries are offered.
 At the same time, many seniors can gain access to information from the community on other benefits, such as financial assistance and case management.

 At the same time a meal is offered, also take advantage of the Nutrition Education programs.
 These services promote better health by providing culturally sensitive and accurate nutrition, physical fitness, or related health information and instruction.